cherianyit/AdventuresInOlumal/Events.md

 ### May 2, 2025

-Hendriss got us a vessel
+Hindriss got us a vessel
 - Ship is called Cassandra the 2nd
 - Large merchant vessel
 - Captain Eligath is a rock gnome